pouryafard75/BigDataProject-Winter2022/README.md

 similar - similar product table
 Model: We chose Collaborative Filtering as it works for any kind of item and relies only on 	the utility matrix.

+### Methods:
-### Methods: User-user or item-item //item-item is more straightforward while user-user can help us create a user profile across multiple categories
+User-user or item-item <br>
+Item-item is more straightforward while user-user can help us create a user profile across multiple categories

 Frameworks and Libraries to use: